toolateralus/scrit/docs/features.md

 println(myValue)

-// this will print 10 because the lhs was not null or undefined when ?? was used.
+// this will print 10 because the lhs was not null when ?? was used.

 ```